All mayors shortlisted for the 2010 World Mayor Prize will be asked to sign up to the Code of Ethics

 World Mayor

-The organisers of the World Mayor Project are looking for city leaders who excel in qualities like: leadership and vision, management abilities and integrity, social and economic awareness, ability to provide security and to protect the environment as well as the will and ability to foster good relations between communities from different cultural, racial and social backgrounds.
-The winner will be presented with the 2010 World Mayor Prize, while the runner-up receives the World Mayor Commendation.
+The organisers of the World Mayor Project are looking for city leaders who excel in qualities like: honesty, leadership and vision, management abilities and integrity, social and economic awareness, ability to provide security and to protect the environment as well as the will and ability to foster good relations between communities from different cultural, racial and social backgrounds.
+The winner receives the artistically acclaimed World Mayor trophy, while the two runner-ups are given the World Mayor Commendation.